 - It saves a few dollars that I can put to use on other projects around the house.

 - The plastic bottles are plentiful.
-Laundry detergent, milk, and white vinegar bottles are products that we turn over in the house all the time.
+For example, laundry detergent, milk, and white vinegar bottles.
+These products that we turn over in the house all the time.

 - It reduces my carbon footprint.